-Some countries differentiate between apple wines and ciders.
-The production of apple wine is very simple: it is simply made of pressed fruit.
-The juice obtained by pressing is then fermented, although not all ciders or apple wines use fermented juice.
-During fermentation, yeasts convert the sugar contained in the fruit juice into alcohol.
+Cider production is relatively straightforward - fruit is pressed and then fermented, although not all ciders use fermented juice.
+During fermentation, yeasts convert the natural sugars in the fruit juice into alcohol.
 This process takes between 10 and 20 days.

-For apple wine, the juice from grapes, apples or pears are used.
-Ciders made with other fermented fruit juices cannot be called ciders in Austria.
-The types of apples and pears used in Austria to create cider are specifically designated as cider fruits.
-These fruits are characterized by a high content of tannins.
+Cider is made from the juice of grapes, apples or pears.
+Fermented juices of other fruits cannot be called ciders in Austria.
+The types of apples and pears used in Austria to make cider are specifically designated as cider fruits.
+These fruits are distinguished by their high tannin content.

-Cider has a long tradition in Europe.
-The Celts introduced the drink primarily to promote digestion.
-In later centuries apple wine was highly appreciated, mainly because it can be easily produced.
-Documents dating back to the 19th century underline the importance of this drink for the diet of the people of that time.
+Cider has a long tradition in Europe going back to Celts who primarily drank it for its properties to promote digestion.
+In later centuries apple cider was highly appreciated, mainly because it could be easily made.
+Documents from the 19th century underline the importance of this drink for the diet of the people of that time.

-Today, ciders and apple wines are increasingly becoming a luxury food.
-Therefore, you can now use different criteria to assess the quality of the wine.
-An excellent, high-quality apple wine has a clear color without cloudiness, a fruity odor and naturally occurring carbon dioxide.
-The alcohol content is usually between 6-8% vol.
+Today, ciders are increasingly becoming a gourmet beverage.
+Therefore, you can now use various criteria to assess the quality.
+A high-quality apple cider should be clear and without cloudiness, have a fruity aroma and natural carbonation.
+The alcohol content is usually between 6-8% ABV.

-Through the interplay of acidity, tannins and residual sugar, different flavors can be distinguished: mild, semi-mild, strong and crisp.
+The variations in acidity, tannins and residual sugar result in distinctive flavours: mild, semi-mild, strong and crisp.

-In Austria, large areas of land in Styria are used for apple growing.
-Here the land offers optimal conditions for cider production.
-The different varieties of apples with their different characteristics of taste are the basis for varietal ciders in several flavors, from dry to semi-dry.
+In Austria, large areas of land in Styria are used for apple growing where the conditions are optimal for cider production.
+The different varieties of apples with their different characteristics of taste and aroma are the basis for varietal ciders in several flavours, from dry to semi-dry.